 If these cyber security expectations aren’t developed within the business growth plan, it is likely connected device security will be overlooked as your company becomes larger and employs additional employees.

-Secure IoT connected devices by taking action today
+Protect Internet of Things by taking action today

 If there’s anything you take away from this cyber security awareness month, we’d like to encourage you to act quickly and apply what you’ve learned from these educational resources this month.
 It’s not if your business falls victim to a cyber attack, but when.